scenerystack/community/docs/reference/api/axon/DerivedProperty.md

 # DerivedProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/DerivedProperty.ts](https://github.com/phetsims/axon/blob/main/js/DerivedProperty.ts) for the most up-to-date information.

 ## Overview

 A DerivedProperty is computed based on other Properties.
 This implementation inherits from Property to (a) simplify